gaehlerm/SoftwareEngineering/README.md

 In reality, finding the optimal model is a challenging process.
 Most likely, you'll end up in an iterative loop switching between coding, modeling, and refactoring until you have a breakthrough when you suddenly realize what the optimal model should look like.

+// graph of the breakthrough?

 Decouple the domain-model code from your other code, as explained in the section on The Abstraction Layers.
 This is important for maintaining a clean and concise domain code.
 Violating this rule would also violate the SRP as the domain model is located on a different abstraction level than for example the database code.
 The domain model contains the actual conceptual complexity of the final software.
 Therefore, it should not be cluttered with non-model related things such as infrastructure or GUI code.
 Keep the domain model slim.

 ### Domain Levels

 Not every part of the software can be treated with equal priority.
 You'll have to prioritize what is important.
 There will be various domains in your project.
 For example, the core domain.
 The core domain is the most crucial domain of your project and must be treated as such.
 The core domain is what your company makes money with; it is the unique aspect that sets your company apart from other companies.
 Try to keep core domain concise; only the most essential elements should be included in it.
 Your most experienced developers should be working on this topic.

 Around the core domain, you will have several other domains.
 Each domain typically implements one class of features to support the core domain.
 For example, an infrastructure domain may involve managing the database or the math library.
-Keeping the domains separate is important as it prevents you from creating a Big Ball of Mud [https://en.wikipedia.org/wiki/Big_Ball_of_Mud].
+Keeping the domains separate is important as it prevents you from creating a [Big Ball of Mud](https://en.wikipedia.org/wiki/Big_Ball_of_Mud).

 Each domain corresponds to a piece of code, such as a library.
 The different domains are fairly independent of each other.
 They are only linked through their interfaces.
 Otherwise, there doesn't have to be much resemblance between the different domains.
 For example, the ubiquitous language does not have to be the same across different models.
 On the contrary.
 The ubiquitous language is expected to vary among different models, and at the interface, there is an adapter that functions as a translator between the different languages.